 METALFORM tradeshow partners with FABTECH to become North America’s largest metal forming, fabricating, welding and finishing event

-PMA collaborates with the National Tooling and Machining Assocation (NTMA) to form One Voice which represents the industry in Washington, D.C.
+PMA collaborates with the National Tooling and Machining Association (NTMA) to form One Voice, which represents the industry in Washington, D.C.

 Women in Manufacturing (WiM) is established through PMA